 Great, here are some articles you should read in 12th grade.Click here for your recommended content

 Thanks, here are some of our best college application tips.Click here for your recommended content

 Which Colleges Require All ACT Scores?

 Some colleges are making the move away from standardized testing, placing less weight on these scores in admissions.
-Certain schools even offer test-optional policies, allowing students to submit other application components in lieu of an SAT or ACT score.
+Certain schools even offer test-optional policies, allowing students to submit other application components in lieu of SAT or ACT scores.

 However, there are still many colleges requesting that a student’s entire testing history be sent to them, regardless of which sitting produces the highest score.
+They simply want to see all of your SAT and ACT scores.
 Because there is so much variety in colleges’ exam preferences, the only way to know for sure is to check each college’s individual policies.